 If you are pregnant, it could mean harm to the health of your unborn child.

 When should you go to the Emergency Room?

 You should go to the ER when there is a danger to your life.
 Dangers to your life include:

 - Difficulty breathing

-- Severe burns
+- Severe chest pain

-- ConvulsionsBroken bone

-- Severe chest painSevere bleeding
+- Severe bleeding

 - Blacking out (fainting)

-- Vaginal bleeding in pregnancy
+- Poisoning